thehui87/Learning-Godot/tutorial_3d.md

 some notes until this tutorial is complete:

+-tell users about the [Spatial](class_spatial) node.
--write about how important scale is.
+-write about how important using the right scale is.